 The bacterium cell wall consists of mainly three layers, the glycocalyx, cell wall and lastly plasma membrane.
-The composition of glycocalyx varies for different types of bacteria.
+The composition of a glycocalyx varies for different types of bacteria.
 The loose sheath-like one is called a slime layer, and the tough and thick one is called a capsule.
-Also, Plasma membrane is a thin and semi-permeable layer that contracts with the outer part of the cell.
+Also, the Plasma membrane is a thin and semi-permeable layer that contracts with the outer part of the cell.
 The composition of plasma membranes remains the same even for eukaryotes.

 Another component of the bacterial cell wall is a pill, a long structure made of pilin protein.
 Also, there is another small bristle-like fibre, fimbriae.
 It helps the bacteria to attach to different surfaces.

-The most gram-negative bacteria cell wall consists of a cell wall, a cytoplasmic membrane, outer membrane, periplasmic space and capsule.
+The most gram-negative bacteria cell wall consists of a cell wall, a cytoplasmic-membrane, outer membrane, periplasmic space and capsule.

-Bacterial cell wall conducts a series of functions.
+The bacterial cell wall conducts a series of functions.

 It helps in protein secretion, transportation of nutrients, etc.